Salmon Landing Net Mesh

 By Jock Monteith 28th May 2021

 While fishing for salmon it's very important that you carry at all times a suitable landing net that can be used to protect and stabilise your salmon prior to releasing.
 However even the very best landing net manufacturers are often found lacking when it comes to the choice of the net bags they fit to the frames of their salmon nets.
 I suspect that many net designers will have never caught a salmon to know what's needed!

 Look After Your Atlantic Salmon

 It wasn't that many years ago when knotted net bags were banned as the the knotted versions were causing too much damage to the flanks and mucus membrane of fish.
 That was definitely a step in the right direction even though only a half way measure.
 A good net bag should have a soft knotless fine mesh bag which avoids tearing a salmon's fins unlike the often larger meshed versions you see on most salmon nets.
-I was once told (by a 'sweating' angler who'd been chasing a salmon up and down the riverbank for several minutes well before the fish was ready to be landed) that fine mesh was no good as it dragged too much in fast water when trying to land a fish but you shouldn't be trying to land a fish early in a fast flow so look for some slack water to steer the salmon to when the time is right to reach for the net.
+I was once told (by a 'sweating' angler who'd been chasing a salmon up and down the riverbank for several minutes well before the fish was ready to be landed) that fine mesh was no good as it dragged too much in fast water when trying to land a fish but he shouldn't have been be trying to land the fish early in fast water and should instead have been looking for some slack water to steer the salmon to when the time was right to reach for the net.

 Protecting The Salmon Fins